agileware/civicrm-end-user-guide/docs/searching/searchkit/what-is-searchkit.md

 ## How to create searches and displays

 The best way to find out how to create searches and displays and what options are available is by reading the examples provided in this chapter.

+## Filtering on search results by the url

+You can add filters to the url by which you access a search and it will filter the results.
+The syntax looks like field=value - e.g to filter to cash payments `civicrm/search#/my-search-url?payment_instrument_id:label=Cash` (To get the syntax for a field in the search display click on 'rewrite' to see the field name. )

+A few notes about URL filters:

+1) The field needs to be exposed in the search (but not necessarily the search display) to be available for filtering.
+2) If the field is already filtered (e.g receive date before this week) then the URL filter will further narrow down the results rather than replace the existing filter.
+3) When the field has a `:` in it that indicates that the field is a 'pseudoconstant'.
+The underlying database value is generally a number which maps to a name and label.
+In this case the database field `payment_instrument_id` is a number.
+In some cases we know the number instead, in which case we could use `payment_instrument_id=1` in our URL or `payment_instrument_id:name=Cash`.
+This variant is more useful for implementers who work with multiple sites.
+4) For dates we can use the following formats
+   - `receive_date=2021-09-23`
+   - `receive_date=20210923`
+   - `receive_date=20210923234040` (i.e. time is 23:40:40)
+   - `receive_date=this.month` (See [the list](../searching/relative-date-formats.md))